liamjohnston/react-browser-frame/README.md

 - **url** (optional, `string`): Shows the address bar with your specified string.
 - **padding** (optional, `string`): Puts padding around your supplied content, as a CSS string, e.g. `"20px"` or `"15px 30px"` etc.
 - **???:** What else would you like to see?
 Dark mode?
-Other styles?
+Other styles n' props?
 Raise a PR or flick me a note :)

 Styles partially copied from the browser mockup in Docusaurus v2 😅